cssnr/docker-tags-action/README.md

 | `push` / `other`  | `refs/heads/master` | `master` |
 | `pull_request`    | `refs/pull/1/merge` | `pr-1`   |

-This is the default tag added.
-To disable this set `default: false` (WIP).
+This is the default tag added which is also set as the version for the label.

 ### labels